Electoral district (Canada): Redistribution Occurrences

+Seats allocation on principle of representation by population

-The number of electoral districts for first federal election in 1867 were set by the Constitution Act, 1867 on the principle of representation by population.
-The Act provided Quebec a minimum of 65 seats and seat allotment for the remainder of the country was based by dividing the average population of Quebec's 65 electoral districts to determine the number of seats for other provinces.
-The Act also specified that distribution and boundary reviews should occur after each 10 year census.
-The boundaries for Quebec's seats were based on the 65 seats Canada East had held in the Parliament of the Province of Canada, prior to Confederation, while the boundaries for Ontario's 82 seats were set by the Constitution Act, 1867.
+The electoral districts for the first federal election in 1867 were prescribed on the principle of representation by population.
+Quebec was allocated 65 to retain the 65 seats Canada East in the Parliament of the Province of Canada prior to confederation.
+Seats were allocated to other three provinces by dividing the average population of Quebec's 65 electoral districts to determine the number of seats for other provinces.
+The British North America Act also specified that distribution and boundary reviews should occur after each 10 year census.

-Formula for adjusting federal electoral boundaries

-The present formula for adjusting electoral boundaries was adopted in 2022.
-It starts by calculating an "electoral quotient", based on the average of the growth rate of the provinces since the time of the last redistribution, the previous redistribution's electoral quotient is then multiplied by this average, and then the population of each individual province is divided by this electoral quotient then rounded up to determine the number of seats to which the province is officially entitled.
+The formula currently in effect for seat allocations to provinces was adopted in 2022.
+It starts by calculating an electoral quotient, based on the average of the growth rate of the provinces since the time of the last redistribution, the previous redistribution's electoral quotient is then multiplied by this average, and then the population of each individual province is divided by this electoral quotient then rounded up to determine the number of seats to which the province is officially entitled.
 Additionally, one seat is automatically allocated to each of Canada's three territories.

+Deviations from representation by population

+Two special rules are prescribed in the in effect to maintain the number of seats allocated to provinces with declining shares of the national population.

-Finally, a few special rules are applied.
-Under the "senatorial clause", a province's number of seats in the House of Commons can never be lower than its constitutionally mandated number of senators, regardless of the province's population.
-Under the "grandfather clause", the province's number of seats can also never fall below the number of seats it had in the 43rd Canadian Parliament (2019-2021).
-Under the "representation rule", no province that had a higher share of seats than its population share in the last redistribution can have its share of seats drop below its population share.
+The Senatorial Clause, incorporated into the Constitution Act, 1867 (as section 51A) in 1915, prescribed that a province's number of seats in the House of Commons can never be lower than the province's representation in the Senate.